-Bullet time is an unique visual
+Bullet time is a unique visual

 And it’s possible now by high frame rates in smaller and smaller cameras, not just the Insta360 One camera, in action cams in general (GoPros, Sony Action Cam for example).

-In Insta360 defense, it’s much easier use the One 360 camera that uses the impressive six-axis image stabilization and it’s app to make this “bullet time” as its philosophy of “shoot first, point later” instead of rigid selfie stick and some editing.
+In Insta360 defense, it’s much easier use the One 360 camera that uses the impressive six-axis image stabilization and it’s the app to make this “bullet time” as its philosophy of “shoot first, a point later” instead of rigid selfie stick and some editing.

-In the most important thing to create this effect is to keep the camera horizontally while spinning around, in this case I did use a strong selfie stick and a handle.
+In the most important thing to create this effect is to keep the camera horizontally while spinning around, in this case, I did use a strong selfie stick and a handle.
 Use the highest frame rate as possible, 60 fps (like my Gear 360) is good but 120 fps, or more, is the ideal.

 The magic of this is GoPro like cameras can do time bullet visual as well.
-But a narrow angle of view compared to the unlimited angle of a 360 camera…
+But a narrow-angle of view compared to the unlimited angle of a 360 camera…

 If you have a ball head and a handle you are ready to go!